 You know you need to see an eye doctor, but which one?
 An ophthalmologist, an optician or an optometrist?
-If you're experiencing any form of eye discomfort or want to treat issues like nearsightedness or astigmatism, you should visit the Victoria Optometric Association in order to find qualified optometrists in Victoria, BC.
+If you're experiencing any form of eye discomfort or want to treat issues like nearsightedness or astigmatism, consult with a licensed optometrist.
+At Victoria Optometric Association, we have tons of qualified optometrists that are a part of our association.
+Find a local optometric near you today!

 But what exactly are optometrists and how are they different from those other eye care specialists?
 For your reference, optometrists are medical professionals who have Doctor of Optometry degrees and can examine your eyes and treat a wide range of eye diseases or disorders.
 An ophthalmologist performs surgery and treats eye conditions, while an optician provides corrective eyewear and performs basic eye exams.